gitlabhq/omnibus-gitlab/doc/settings/database.md

 additional considerations when upgrading GitLab and/or when upgrading PostgreSQL is described below.

-WARNING:
-If you are running a Geo installation using PostgreSQL 9.6.x, upgrade to GitLab 12.4 or newer.
-Older versions were affected [by an issue](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/4692) that could cause upgrades of the PostgreSQL database to fail on the secondary.
-See [Disabling automatic PostgreSQL upgrades](#disabling-automatic-postgresql-upgrades) to workaround the issue.
-This issue is now fixed.

 #### Caveats when upgrading PostgreSQL with Geo

 WARNING: